tongueroo/price_list/README.md

     ruby convert.rb > output.csv

-The output is saved to the `output.csv` with the second way of running the script.
+The second way of running the script with the `>` writes the output to `output.csv`.